 Acceptance & Commitment Therapy (ACT)

-Acceptance and Commitment Therapy (ACT) is an updated form of CBT, a so called 'third wave CBT', which focuses much more on the how we relate to what we think and feel, rather than just on what we think and feel as in traditional CBT.
-ACT has been shown to be effective in treating a range of psychological difficulties including anxiety, depression, psychosis, chronic pain and OCD.
+Acceptance and Commitment Therapy (ACT) has been shown to be effective in treating a range of psychological difficulties including anxiety, depression, psychosis, chronic pain and OCD.

 Other types of therapeutic approaches we specialise in are: